GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 Typical [vector data formats](/content/Modul_2/en_qgis_geodata_concept.md#vector-file-formats) are Shapefile (`.shp`) and GeoPackage (`.gpkg`).
 The process of importing vector data in either of the two formats is the same.

-QGIS offers a few ways to load vector data into QGIS.
-The most immediate is via drag-and-drop, where you simply drag the data files you want to add to your QGIS project from your file browser into the QGIS window.
+QGIS offers a few ways to load vector data.
+The most immediate is via drag-and-drop, where you simply drag the data files you want to add from your file browser into the QGIS window.
 Another method is via the "__Data Source Manager__" (`Layer` > `Data Source Manager`).
-You can also open the Data Source Manager with the keyboard-shortcut `CTRL + L`.
+You can also open the Data Source Manager with the keyboard-shortcut <kbd>CTRL + L</kbd>.

 ```{Note}
 GeoPackage files can contain multiple datasets and even whole QGIS projects.